Economy of Australia: Mergers and acquisitions

 All in all over 43,150 deals have been completed national, inbound or outbound Australia.
 This cumulates to an overall value of US$2,554 billion.
 There was a strong upward trend between 1989 and 2007.
 In this peak year almost 3,100 deals took place, which is almost 60% more than in 2017, the current low.
 Australian companies are particularly investing in the fields of metals and minerals (15% of all deals from Australia into foreign countries).
 Runner-up is the oil and gas industry with only 6.4%.

 Here is a list of the top 10 deals with participation of Australian companies as the acquirer or target company:

 Poverty

 In 2022 ACOSS released a report revealing that poverty is growing in Australia, with an estimated 3.3 million people, or 13.5% of the population, living below the internationally accepted poverty line of 50% of a country's median income.
 It also estimated that there are 761,000 (17.7%) children under the age of 15 that are in poverty.
+Indigenous Australians face significantly higher poverty rates, with 30% of Indigenous households in income poverty, emerging as the most socially and economically deprived group in Australia.